-A crew member will undergo training to become a Trained Marine Fauna Observer (see below for details).
-Dredging and disposal operations will adopt a precautionary approach by utilising management zones in combination with conducting pre-start marine fauna observations, marine fauna observations throughout operations, soft-start procedures, shut-down and stand-by measures to minimise impacts to marine fauna as far as practicable.
+The dredge and SHB will maintain these distances during both dredging and disposal operations.
+Dredging and disposal operations will adopt a precautionary approach by utilising these management zones in combination with conducting pre-start marine fauna observations, soft-start procedures, marine fauna observations throughout operations, shut-down and stand-by measures to minimise impacts to marine fauna as far as practicable.
+These management zones will be applied to all species of whales, dolphins, turtles and sea snakes with the Dedicated MFO recording species when individual species are determinable.